meggart/DiskArrays.jl/README.md

 structures that do not have considerable overhead for single read operations.
 Most important examples are arrays that represent data on hard disk that are accessed through a C library or that are compressed in chunks.
-It can be inadvisable to make these arrays a subtype of `AbstractArray` many functions working with ABstractArrays assume fast random access into single values (including basic things like `getindex`, `show`, `reduce`, etc...)
+It can be inadvisable to make these arrays a subtype of `AbstractArray` many functions working with AbstractArrays assume fast random access into single values (including basic things like `getindex`, `show`, `reduce`, etc...).
+Currently supported features are:

+  - `getindex`/`setindex` with the same rules as base (trailing or singleton dimensions etc)
+  - views into `DiskArrays`
+  - a fallback `Base.show` method that does not call getindex repeatedly

 There are basically two ways to use this package.
 Either one makes the abstraction directly a subtype of `AbstractDiskArray` which requires